TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

     [Error (in %)], [69], [*44*],
     [Time (in s)], [*21*], [85],
   ),
+  caption: [
-  caption: [Comparison of 2-opt and 3-opt.
+    Comparison of 2-opt and 3-opt.
     Note that the 2-opt configuration describes our previous configuration of the algorithm, which already includes the top-join of @SwarmBehavior.
-  As noted in @Methodology, each experiment build on the most recent best performing one.
+    As noted in @Methodology, each experiment builds on the most recent best performing one.
     Therefore, the configuration 3-opt denotes a top-join to the best bird of a phase, together with 3-opt for local search.
   ],
 ) <3_opt_performance>

-We acknowledge that this adjustment to the algorithm increases the runtime by a margin, but but due to the enormous improvement we decide to commit to this change and focus on improving the runtime behavior in the following sections.
+// Das ist mehr als ein margin, das ist ein Faktor 4 We acknowledge that this adjustment to the algorithm increases the runtime significantly, but because of the enormous improvement, we decide to commit to this change and focus on improving the runtime behavior in the following sections.

 == Separating Responsibilities <DelegatingResponsibility>

-Apart form the obvious increase in complexity that results for the 3-opt algorithm itself, the main reason why the runtime quadruples is that we do not implement the 3-opt algorithm as an iterative solver by itself, but rather in a swarm algorithm, in which agents can perform a single 3-opt iteration at a time.
+Apart from the obvious increase in complexity that results for the 3-opt algorithm itself, the main reason why the runtime quadruples is that every walk move has to evaluate seven possible new tours, from which the best is taken.
-To now reduce this effect, we decided to limit the responsibility of deep exploitation by 3-opt to a subset of birds.
+To reduce the impact this has on the runtime, we decided to limit the responsibility of deep exploitation by 3-opt to a subset of birds.

 We test the case where only big birds are able to perform a 3-opt walk, while small birds are only able to perform the usual 2-opt walk as specified in the paper.
-This should not only reduce the computational complexity, but also fits well with the assumption that big birds are "superior", since only they can join other birds and thus benefit from them.
+This should not only reduce the computational complexity, but also fits well with the assumption that big birds are "superior", since only they can join other birds and thus benefit from their discoveries.
 This effectively divides the flock into two groups: The small birds responsible for _exploration_ and the big birds responsible for _exploitation_.
 See @ExploitatorsAndExplorators for details on this separation.
 For completeness, we also test the inverse approach: Only small birds can perform 3-opt.